dli85/ImageProcessingProgram/README.md

 image and the histogram will be updated to reflect the new image.
 If the user decides to use the brighten operation, a text box will pop up asking for the user to enter an integer to brighten by.
 Brighten is currently the only operation which requires the user to input something.
-For a full list of all the image operations, see the USEME.md file.
+For a full list of all the image operations and their usages, see the USEME.md file.

 #### Saving